Tips About Self-Leveling Concrete

 For a successful self-leveling concrete installation, follow the seven tips in this article.

-To ensure that your floor does not suffer from a flooring failure, it’s essential to test the concrete subfloor for high moisture levels according to the ASTM F2170 standard.
+To ensure that your floor does not suffer from a concrete flooring failure, it’s essential to test the concrete subfloor for high moisture levels according to the ASTM F2170 standard.
 It’s not that hard to do and you’ve got a great product from Wagner Meters that can help.

 The Rapid RH L6 system is the fastest, easiest, most cost-effective system for RH testing concrete slabs in compliance with ASTM F2170.
 It will get you accurate results in a fraction of the time versus other methods, and it’s digital, with convenient wireless communication to your smart device.
 This helps you cut down on the paperwork and give you greater confidence in the documentation of your test data.